 What are the suitable average serving sizes for ribs

 When planning an event, it is crucial to plan how much food you will need to buy and prepare.
-The same goes for when you are planning on treating your guests with ribs.
-How much do you need to buy and make, so that everyone is happy and so that you don’t end up with too many leftovers.
+The same goes for when you are planning on treating your guests to ribs.
+How much do you need to buy and make, so that everyone is happy and so that you don’t end up with too many leftovers?

 Here are the average portion sizes for different types of ribs.